← Back to 史記

 退

-Soon after, the grand officers of the Bao clan, Gao, Guo and such harmed him and slandered him to Lord Jing.
+Before long, the grand officers of the Bao, Gao, and Guo families and their faction grew jealous of him and slandered him to Lord Jing.
 Lord Jing dismissed Rangju, and Rangju fell ill and died.
 Tian Qi, Tian Bao and their followers thus resented Gao, Guo and the others.
-Afterwards it reached Tian Chang killing Lord Jian, completely extinguishing the Gao clan and Guo clan lineages.
-It reached Chang's great-grandson He, who thus established himself as Qi King Wei.
-He used troops and exercised authority, greatly promulgated Rangju's methods, and the feudal lords came to court Qi.
+Later, when Tian Chang killed Lord Jian, he exterminated the lineages of Gaozi and Guozi completely.
+By the time of Tian Chang's great-great-grandson He, he thereupon established himself as King Wei of Qi.
+He employed troops and exercised authority, greatly promulgated Rangju's methods, and the feudal lords came to court Qi.

 3